Skip to main content

 Trigger Not Firing

 Verify the trigger is enabled.
-For schedules: validate the cron expression and check the orchestrator's system clock.
+For schedules: validate the cron expression and check the hub's system clock.
 For webhooks: test the URL with curl and check firewall rules.

 Database Connection Issues

 Verify PostgreSQL is running (pg_isready).
 Check the DATABASE_URL in .env.
 Test direct connectivity with psql.
-Check firewall rules between orchestrator and database servers.
+Check firewall rules between hub and database servers.
 Run Prisma migrations manually if the schema is missing.

 Execution Stuck in Pending